8. RxJava in the Swing Environment

 uiResponse.setServiceResponse(service.getAleas(a, b, minCount, maxCount, minDelay, maxDelay));

-// Pass the result to the observer
+// the result is passed on to the observer

 subscriber.onNext(uiResponse);